mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 It’s the easiest way to debug from the terminal.

-As previously mentioned, the dlv debug command automatically disables optimizations when compiling, so there is no need to remember which build flags to use.
+The dlv debug command automatically disables optimizations when compiling, so there is no need to remember which build flags to use.

-You can launch the delve debugger in a **headless** mode or in **interactive** mode.
+The delve debugger can be launched in **headless** mode or in **interactive** mode.

-**Headless mode** means that you use a debugger client to interact with the debugger.
+**Headless mode** means that you use a **debugger client** to interact with the debugger and invoke debugging commands.
 The [Go for VS Code extension](https://marketplace.visualstudio.com/items?itemName=golang.go) enables VS Code to function as a debugger client.
-Delve can also operate as a terminal based debugger client when the **delve connect** command is used from another terminal.
+The delve binary can also function as a terminal based debugger client when the **delve connect** command is used to connect to another delve process instance that is running in headless mode in another terminal

 To start an **interactive** terminal based debug session, type the following: